How to Install John the Ripper on all platforms

 Done!
 You can now use john.

-It is available in two different architectures, 32bit and 64bit, for windows users.
-Visit the Download page and download the one depending upon your system architecture.
+It is available in two different architectures, 32-bit and 64-bit, for Windows users.
+Visit the Download page and download the one depending on your system architecture.

 John the Ripper in 32/64 Bit

-Next, you need to navigate inside the “run” directory and press swift+right click to list command prompt in the context menu like shown below.
+After that, you need to navigate inside the “run” directory and press shift + right click to list the command prompt in the context menu, as shown below.

 Command Prompt